trygve55/tfc_eratosthenes/README.md

 =======
 In 240 B.C., Greek scholar Eratosthenes calculated the Earth’s circumference to be roughly 25,000 miles, providing early proof of its spherical shape.
 With modern technology and the amazing world generation in TerraFirmaCraft we are able to recreate this in Minecraft.

 ### Features
+* You can now sail around the world!
 * Modifies TerraFirmaCraft world generation to be shaped to fit the Craster Parabolic map projection.
 * Preventing islands hotspot volcanoes from spawning outside the "world".
 * When crossing the 180° meridian westwards or eastwards you(and your boat or horse) will be teleported to the corresponding cordinates on the other side.